trickbrain26/dbot/README.md

   pip install chatterbot-corpus,
   pip install discord-py

-  After installing these setup ntlk will all the packages using:
+  After installing these setup ntlk with all the packages using:
     import nltk,
     nltk.download()